DCMLab/standards/guidelines/english.md

 * Chord symbols (i.e. Roman numerals) have to be attached to the moments in the score where the respective harmony begins.
 They are understood to be valid until the next symbol is written.
 That is to say, identical symbols are never repeated consecutively.
 * The symbols have to be linked to the upper system of the score, even if it contains only rests.
 Every symbol has to be attached to the precise position where the harmony occurs.
 N.B.: Symbols are stored with the original position, even if you move them by hand!
 * If a symbol starts with a note name, Musescore will save it differently which annotators have to avoid by putting a dot in front of the note name.
-For example: `I6`, `ii7`, `V65` etc. can be written without a starting dot but `.bVI` and `.Ger6` (German sixth chord) need one, as does the initial indication of the main key such as `.Eb.I.` (BTW, the one and only actual pitch name needed and allowed in every piece, see [`{Indication of key.}`](#indication-of-key)).
+For example: `I6`, `ii7`, `V65` etc. can be written without a starting dot but `.bVI` and `.Ger` (German sixth chord) need one, as does the initial indication of the main key such as `.Eb.I.` (BTW, the one and only actual pitch name needed and allowed in every piece, see [`{Indication of key.}`](#indication-of-key)).
 * Arabic numbers indicating [inversions](#roman-numerals) or [suspensions](#suspensions-and-retardations) always appear in descending order (e.g. `65` or `9#74`).
 * The information about a harmony has to be expressed in a fixed order (syntax).
 This [syntax](#the-syntax) can be proofread by using the script HarmonyAnnotationChecker.jl
 * Major keys are indicated by uppercase, minor keys by lowercase letters.